freezingreindeerman/freezingreindeerman/README.md

 - 👋 Hi, I’m @freezingreindeerman
-- 👀 I’m interested in building a website, do automatation and scripting, getting my way around new concepts
+- 👀 I’m interested in building nice responsive websites, do automatation, scripting and getting my way around new concepts
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML,CSS,Javascript and Python
 - 💞️ I’m looking to collaborate on almost any exciting idea
 - 📫 How to reach me ...
 I'll figure out something that I'll regularly check in the future